Nomination Deadline: October 31 Annually

 The Child Neurology Society announces a prestigious award to recognize a life-long commitment to child neurology, patient care, and humanism in medicine.
-Nominations for one of two 2023 CNS Roger and Mary Brumback Memorial Lifetime Achievement Awards should be submitted on the CNS website on or before October 31, 2023.
-Nominations will be reviewed by the Awards Committee in November/December 2023.
-Recipients of the 2024 Lifetime Achievement Awards will be notified by January 15, 2024.
-Two awards will be presented at the 53rd CNS Annual Meeting to be held November 11-14, 2024 in San Diego, CA(Time & date of Kenneth F. Swaiman Legacy Luncheon TBD).
+The 2026 CNS Roger and Mary Brumback Memorial Lifetime Achievement Award nominations should be submitted by October 31, 2025.
+Two awards will be presented at the 55th CNS Annual Meeting to be held October 14-17, 2026, in Montreal, QC (Time & date of Kenneth F. Swaiman Legacy Luncheon TBD).

 Eligibility Criteria